 If your content is high quality, and you’ve already established some rapport with a few influencers in your space, then this can be a lot easier than you might think.
 Again I advise against the ‘spam and pray’ approach.
 And again, remember to follow up.

 While the first step to building an audience and turning members of that audience into customers, is of course traffic, getting visitors in the first place, the second step is making sure that they keep coming back.
 If they don’t come back, they’ll just be some random person who ventured onto your site once.
-If they join your newsletter, they’ll slowly get to know you and what you’re about.
-If you already have the traffic coming in, then use any of or combine method 1-4, but if you’re still struggling with getting people to visit your site then work towards 5-6.
+But if they join your newsletter, they’ll slowly get to know you and what you’re about.
+Or if you already have the traffic coming in, then use any of or combine method 1-4.
+However if you’re still struggling with getting people to visit your site then work towards 5-6.